allegro/blog/_posts/2022-11-14-onion-architecture.md

 ## Final-Final Thoughts

-As mentioned above at the beginning of the article, Onion Architecture is not a one-size-fits all solution.
+As mentioned above at the beginning of the article, Onion Architecture is not a one-size-fits-all solution.
 It has its learning curve and is best suited for services with a clear domain definition.
 This makes it a bad choice, for more technical-oriented services, e.g. a high-throughput proxy written in a reactive framework.

 ### Footnotes

 [^1]: The typical, “classic” enterprise architecture, usually consists of three layers: the presentation layer, the domain layer and the persistence (data) layer.
 The dependency direction goes top down, and in the strict approach a layer sees only its nearest neighbour.
 The clear advantage is the separation of concerns, and the reduction of the scope of responsibilities of each layer.
-There are two issues though — that architecture style often leads to a so-called [anemic domain model](https://martinfowler.com/bliki/AnemicDomainModel.html), since most of the business logic is placed in service classes, because, and that’s the second issue domain classes depend on the persistence layer — and often become only data carriers without behaviour.
+There are two issues though — that architecture style often leads to a so-called [anemic domain model](https://martinfowler.com/bliki/AnemicDomainModel.html), since most of the business logic is placed in service classes, because, and that’s the second issue, domain classes depend on the persistence layer — and often become only data carriers without behaviour.
 For comparison of different software architecture styles, see [Software Architecture Patterns](https://get.oreilly.com/rs/107-FMS-070/images/Software-Architecture-Patterns.pdf) (e-book, pdf)

 [^2]: The term has been popularised by Robert C. Martin, and describes an approach to code design based on two premises: a) High-level modules should not import anything from low-level modules.
 Both should depend on abstractions (e.g., interfaces). b) Abstractions should not depend on details.
 Details (concrete implementations) should depend on abstractions.
 See linked article for detailed explanation.

 [^3]: The number of layers may differ.
-The three-tier division is usually sometimes called Simplified Onion Architecture.
+The three-tier division is usually called Simplified Onion Architecture.
 Another possible rendition of the division is to have five layers with a separate Repository layer above the domain and service layer above the repositories.
 I find that division to be a step towards over-engineering, and found that the 3-layered approach strikes the best balance.